otetard/ownpad/README.md

 within the “Ownpad (collaborative documents)” section.

 **Set a Etherpad Host:**
-To be able to process the document, a must configure a Host.
-Additional public host provider [more public Host-Provider](https://github.com/ether/etherpad-lite/wiki/Sites-that-run-Etherpad-Lite)
+To be able to process the document, you must configure a Host.
+[Find more public providers at the Etherpad-Lite wiki](https://github.com/ether/etherpad-lite/wiki/Sites-that-run-Etherpad-Lite)

 *Example:*
 * Etherpad Host   https://etherpad.wikimedia.org/
 * Ethercalc Host  https://ethercalc.org/

+Note that most browsers will only display the content if both Nextcloud and Etherpad/Ethercalc are served via HTTPS.

 Afterwards, the “pad” and/or “calc” items will be available in the “+” menu from the “File” app.